WalfredMA/lastz-N-gap-filling/README.md

 # lastz-N-gap-filling

+//  Created by Walfred MA in 2018, wangfei.ma@ucsf.edu.
+//  Copyright © 2018 UCSF-Kwoklab.
+All rights reserved.

-N-gap filling tools using lastz
+N-gap filling tools using blastn

+it uses 500 sizes as anchor to locate Ngaps on reference assembly.